bigbagy/NLP-document-parsing-and-clustering/README.md

 - NLP based file content analysis and feature extractions

+- Fully un-supervised with auto selection of clustering threshold

 - Visualization of file clustering results

 ### Python Dependencies and Prerequisites